Speech Synthesis From Continuous Features Using Per-Token Latent Diffusion: Experiments

-\paragraph{High-Fidelity Modeling} When increasing the number of RVQ codebooks or the VAE embedding dimension, the reconstruction quality increases, but language modeling can be difficult~\citep{NaturalSpeech2}.
-Figure~\ref{fig:pesq_reconstruction} shows the reconstruction quality measured by PESQ~\citep{PESQ}, for different numbers of RVQ codebooks and VAE embedding dimensions.
+\newpara{High-Fidelity Modeling.} When increasing the number of RVQ codebooks or the VAE embedding dimension, the reconstruction quality increases, but language modeling can be difficult~\cite{NaturalSpeech2}.
+Figure~\ref{fig:pesq_reconstruction} shows the reconstruction quality measured by PESQ~\cite{PESQ}, for different numbers of RVQ codebooks and VAE embedding dimensions.
 One concern regarding RVQ modeling is that the fine codes quantize noise, leading to a high gradient contribution of random classification problems.
 We measure the noise sensitivity per codebook by adding Gaussian noise into raw samples, compressing them with the RVQ model, and checking the ratio of change per codebook.
-Results in Figure~\ref{fig:noise_sensitivity} suggest that fine codebooks are indeed more sensitive to noise.
-In Figure~\ref{fig:codebook_losses}, we calculate per-codebook validation cross-entropy loss in the discrete 12-codebook T2A-AR model, suggesting the model struggles to reduce uncertainty in finer codebooks.
-This phenomenon occurs despite the delay-pattern described in Section~\ref{sec:method}, where the finer RVQ levels are conditioned on coarser layers of the same frame.
+Figure~\ref{fig:noise_sensitivity} suggests that fine codebooks are more noise-sensitive.
+Figure~\ref{fig:codebook_losses} shows per-codebook validation cross-entropy loss in the discrete 12-codebook model, indicating difficulty in reducing uncertainty in finer codebooks.
+This occurs despite the delay pattern in Section~\ref{sec:method}, where finer RVQ levels are conditioned on coarser layers of the same frame.
 Finally, we compare the generation quality with less-compressed representations.
-The results in Table~\ref{table:high_fidelity_results} show that when increasing the fidelity, the intelligibility drop of the high-fidelity discrete T2A is greater comparing to the continuous model.
+Table~\ref{table:high_fidelity_results} shows that higher fidelity causes a greater intelligibility drop in the high-fidelity discrete model than in the continuous model. \